zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 __LIVE DEMO:__ https://tjzimmerman.com

 ## Summary
-This website is mostly written in Javascript.
+This Web Application is mostly written in Javascript.
 But also utilizes BASH, Perl, and Python in the backend.
-I made this website in an attempt to learn Javascript, but also to make my personal resume website better.
-In retrospective it's a little ghastly that I chose to use cgi scripts for the backend legwork.
+I made it both in an attempt to learn Javascript and to improve my personal website.
+In retrospective it was a poor decision to to use cgi scripts in the backend.
 I recognize now that a web API would have been a much better design.
 A future rewrite may, perhaps, include that revision.

-On my website, you'll find an interactive terminal emulator that supports a dozen commands intended to mimic the functionality of a Linux terminal.
-You'll also find several sections devoted to links about my online presences.

-The vertical size of the terminal output box can be adjusted by dragging the bottom right corner up and down.
-This is useful for viewing the contents of the terminal after running multiple commands or commands with large amount of output, such as `status`.

 ![Alt text](https://raw.githubusercontent.com/zimmertr/Personal-Website-With-JS-Terminal-Emulator/master/screenshot.png "Terminal Emulator")